 Tips for Preparing Business Personal Property Tax Listings

-Any individual or business owning or possessing personal property used or connected with a business (or other income producing purpose) is required to file a business personal property tax listing with the county in North Carolina in which the property is located.
-Below are some tips on preparing a complete and accurate business personal property tax listing.
+Any individual or business owning or possessing personal property used or connected with a business (or other income generating purpose) must file a business personal property tax listing annually.
+Tips for preparing business personal property tax listings are outlined below.

 Be sure the total cost of assets reported on the property tax listing reconciles to what was or will be reported on your business income tax return.
 In some cases, there will be differences between the tax cost and actual cost of the asset, resulting from various tax treatments such as a like-kind exchange.
 Always list the actual historical cost of the asset rather than the special cost computed from the tax treatment.

-Businesses not on a calendar year end should make sure to report assets as of January 1, rather than the fiscal year end.
+Businesses not on a calendar year end should be careful to report assets owned or in possession as of January 1, rather than their fiscal year end.

-Listing supplies on hand is a requirement, but it may be impractical to take an inventory count of office supplies, such as paper, pens, ink, etc. To minimize the burden of taking an actual physical count of these items, county tax authorities typically allow the use of a formula (e.g., annual supplies expense divided by 12) to estimate your supplies on hand as of January 1.
+Listing supplies on hand is required, but it may be impractical to take an actual inventory count of office supplies (e.g., paper, pens, ink, etc.).
+To minimize this burden, county tax authorities typically allow the use of a monthly average (annual supplies expense divided by 12) to estimate supplies on hand as of January 1.